BSc(Hons) Sports Science & Health

 Emmet is equally comfortable treating the general population as he is with high end athletes.
 His daily clinic will include everything from back and neck pain to sprains and strains.
 Over the years, Emmet has developed a specific interest in golf-related injuries.
 As such his clinic is commonly filled with golfers of all standards.
 With this special interest he developed the unique Fit for Golf class at Life Fit, which looks at injury prevention and conditioning strategies for golfers.

 Another population Emmet loves to work with are runners, from recreational to elite.
+As a result of this interest, Emmet has designed and leads The Running Clinic, a specialist bioimechanical analysis clinic for runners of all standard.
 He enjoys establishing the causes of running-related injuries, such as training errors, strength factors and biomechanics, to ensure a full approach to rehabilitation.
 To this end he is able to utilise his sports science background to optimise injury management around training programmes and plans.
 He will also undertake athlete profiling to help inform potential injury risk factors and guide training and rehabilitation.

 In his time away from the clinic Emmet’s main interest lies with football; he plays with an amateur team in Glasgow on Saturday mornings.
 While family constraints may get in the way, he does enjoy getting out on the golf course when possible and he tries to lead by example by spending regular time at the gym.
 He is a keen armchair sports fan (with good posture and only in short spurts of course!) and really enjoys a good biography.
 Emmet also loves getting outdoors with his young family and, when possible, visiting friends and relatives back home in Ireland.